Crowdsourced Testing Guide with Best Crowd Testing Companies

 • Network issues – This testing can also be helpful in determining the behaviour of the application under varied network conditions like cellular mode, flight mode, Wi-Fi, etc.

-• Testing with rarely available equipment – Sometimes, few applications requires testing on devices with a particular combination which is rarely found or say are very expensive.
-But with help of this testing, this rare condition can be easily manageable and the problem can be solved easily without many efforts.
+• Testing with rarely available equipment – Sometimes, a few applications require testing on devices with a particular combination which is rarely found or say are very expensive.
+But with help of this testing, this rare condition can be easily manageable and the problem can be solved easily without a lot of effort.

 • Usability issues Usability testing focus those areas of any application which works correctly in functionality but is not much of use, or may be any other condition, from user’s perspective.
 It is best suited here as it involves multiple live users.